Performance Analytics Group

 "a forum for investment professionals to discuss and develop ideas, concepts and theories relating to performance measurement and analysis, and produce working papers for submission to industry associations and regulators"

+The Performance Analytics Expert Group comprises a FSC Policy Manager, the Chair of the P Group, Deputy Chair of the P Group and representatives from the P Group.
 The current Chair of the P Group is Stuart Hoy from J.P.
 Morgan Chase and the Deputy Chair is Stephen Campbell from KPMG.

 Relevant FSC Standards and Guidance Notes (links)